kevinblighe/scDataviz/README.md

 Introduction
 ============

-In the single cell World, which includes flow cytometry, mass cytometry, single-cell RNA-seq (scRNA-seq), and others, there is a need to improve data visualisation and to bring analysis capabilities to researchers even from non-technical backgrounds. *scDataviz* (Blighe 2020) attempts to fit into this space, while also catering for advanced users.
+In the single cell World, which includes flow cytometry, mass cytometry, single-cell RNA-seq (scRNA-seq), and others, there is a need to improve data visualisation and to bring analysis capabilities to researchers even from non-technical backgrounds. *scDataviz* (Blighe and Kordasti 2020) attempts to fit into this space, while also catering for advanced users.
 Additonally, due to the way that *scDataviz* is designed, which is based on *SingleCellExperiment* (Lun et al. 2019), it has a 'plug and play' feel, and immediately lends itself as flexibile and compatibile with studies that go beyond *scDataviz*.
 Finally, the graphics in *scDataviz* are generated via the *ggplot* (Wickham 2016) engine, which means that users can 'add on' features to these with ease.

 Installation
 ============